jaccomoc/jactl/docs/pages/language-guide.md

 [a:[b:[c:[d:1]]]]
 ```

-Note that Jacsal will not automatically create a value for the top level variable, however, if it does not yet
+Note that Jactl will not automatically create a value for the top level variable, however, if it does not yet
 have a value.
 In this case, for example:
 ```groovy
 > def x